themoritz/herculus/doc/docs/guides/app.md

     3. The client that is selected in the item is the same as the client that the current bill is for.

-       _Note: Ideally we want to directly compare the client references for equality, but we are still working on that feature, so for the time being, we check the names (which should be unequal for different clients)._

 * Second, we filter all the rows from the _Items_ table according to the function we just defined.
 In this case, the [filter function](../formulas/#filter) takes two arguments:
-    1. A function that takes a `Row from Items` and returns a `Bool`. the `includeItem` is precisely such a function.
+    1. A function that takes a `Row from Items` and returns a `Boolean`. the `includeItem` is precisely such a function.
     2. A list of such rows: `List (Row from Items)`.
 The argument we supply, `#Items`, refers to the _Items_ table, which is precisely such a list.